Collective ballistic motion explains fast aggregation in adhesive active matter

-For $J=0$ (Fig.~\ref{fig2}b), $\langle \Delta r^{2}\rangle(t)$ decreases with cluster mass in both ballistic and diffusive regimes.
-Without alignment, polarities may oppose each other (see Fig.~\ref{fig1}a).
-The chance of two cells pushing in opposite directions grows with mass.
-The persistence time $\tau_p$ equals the single-particle value $\tau_R$ and is mass-independent, since for $J=0$ reorientations are unaffected by particle-particle interactions.
-Near the flocking transition ($J\approx0.6$, Fig.~\ref{fig2}c), the ballistic regime remains slower for larger clusters, but alignment suppresses fluctuations and increases $\tau_p$ with mass.
-This compensation yields convergence of all $\langle \Delta r^{2}\rangle(t)$ curves at long times, where they become mass-independent.
-Above the transition ($J=10$, Fig.~\ref{fig2}d), particles align their polarities (see Fig.~\ref{fig1}a), and clusters move coherently at nearly $v_0$, making $V_c$ mass-independent.
-Larger clusters retain longer $\tau_p$, so the long-time $\langle \Delta r^{2}\rangle$ now increases with mass.
+For $J=0$ (Fig.~\ref{fig2}b), $\langle \Delta r^{2}\rangle$ decreases with cluster mass in both ballistic and diffusive regimes.
+Without alignment, particle polarities often oppose each other, leading to a decrease of cluster speed with mass.
+The persistence time $\tau_p$ equals the single-particle value $\tau_R$ and is mass-independent since for $J=0$ reorientations are unaffected by particle-particle interactions.
+Near the flocking transition ($J \approx 0.6$, Fig.~\ref{fig2}c), $V_c$ still decreases with mass, while alignment suppresses fluctuations and makes the cluster persistence time $\tau_p$ increase with mass.
+These opposing trends compensate each other, yielding convergence of all $\langle \Delta r^{2}\rangle(t)$ curves at long times, where they become mass-independent.
+Above the transition ($J=10$, Fig.~\ref{fig2}d), particles align their polarities, and clusters move coherently at nearly $V_c=v_0$, making $V_c$ mass-independent.
+Larger clusters retain longer $\tau_p$, so the long-time MSD now increases with mass.